sutton7272/FlutterBye/replit.md

 **Vision**: Transform from tokenized messaging to become the universal communication protocol for Web3, with AI-powered features, cross-chain capabilities, and industry-disrupting social mechanics that could revolutionize how value and emotion are communicated across the entire blockchain ecosystem.

-**Current Phase**: Production infrastructure COMPLETE with enterprise-grade features.
+**Current Phase**: Production infrastructure COMPLETE with enterprise-grade features and multi-currency support.
 Advanced security middleware, intelligent caching, comprehensive backup systems, and professional admin dashboard operational.
+Multi-currency payments (SOL, USDC, FLBY) with native token economics integrated across all features.
 Advanced search functionality with faceted filtering implemented.
 Electric blue and green theme with animated pulse effects and circuit aesthetics fully implemented across all components.
-98% production-ready with only API keys needed for AI/SMS features.
-Platform ready for immediate high-traffic deployment.
+Platform now serves both casual users (greeting cards) and enterprise clients (marketing campaigns) with full payment flexibility.
+99% production-ready with only API keys needed for AI/SMS features.

 ## User Preferences